MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prereq-sales-insights-app.md

 ---
 title: "Prerequisites to administer conversation intelligence | MicrosoftDocs"
-description: "Verify the prerequisites that are necessary to administer conversation intelligence in your organization." ms.date: 06/01/2020 ms.custom: ms.topic: article
+description: "Verify the prerequisites that are necessary to administer conversation intelligence in your Dynamics 365 Sales organization." ms.date: 06/01/2020 ms.custom: ms.topic: article